openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/NetworkKit/cj-apis-net-http.md

 public var usingCache: Bool
 ```

-**Function:** Whether to use cache.
-Default is true, prioritizing cache reading during requests.
+**Description:** Whether to use cache, default is true.
+The request will prioritize reading from the cache.
 Cache is effective for the current process.
 New cache will replace old cache.

 **Type:** Bool